GadgetAngel/Voron2.4_My_Build_Log/Electronics_Case_Wiring_Diagram/README.md

 On second thought, I want to have more than one strip of NeoPixels.
 I will have the individual NeoPixels for the Stealthburner but I plan on using NeoPixel stips on the sids panel and up in the top of the heated chamber.
 I also plan on putting a string underneath the printer (lights in the electronics compartment and in the litter box compartment).
 Since each Neopixel has its own address, I can use one data line for all these lights.

-So with all these Neopixels strings I will have plenty of NeoPixel repeaters in my Voron 2.4 printer.
+So with all these Neopixels strings I will have plenty of NeoPixel repeaters in my Voron 2.4 printer QUEEN build.
+That will not be the case for my Voron 2.4 LDO build.

 If for your build, you only want to attach the "Voron Stealthburner" Neopixel LEDs, than I would buy a couple extra single Neopixels LEDs and place them in the wiring harness at which ever location you want to act as a repeater for the Neopixel's on the toolhead (one extra single NeoPixel placed half way down the wiring harness will do the trick).
 This way the data line will be boasted and its signal level will not degrade to the point that it can not be correctly interputed by the next Neopixel.